antpas/CinChat/README.md

     - https://www.mongodb.com/download-center

 ## How to use?
 Go to https://cinchat.herokuapp.com/.
 Use CinChat and provide feedback on this repo.
+(Give it a minute to load, Heroku Free is being used)

 ## Grading Criteria
 - MongoDB (Mongoose used)